MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 The update deadline is used to ensure updates are applied in a specified period.
 Keep these points in mind when configuring your update deadline:

-- The deadline for each device to apply updates is determined on a per-device basis, starting from the moment the first installation attempt is unsuccessful.
-For instance, if the deadline is set to three days and a device goes online two days after an update is released by Microsoft and the installation fails due to open applications, the user will be prompted in three days.
-The prompt is based on the timing of the initial failed attempt, not the release date of the update or wave start date.
+- The update deadline is independently calculated for each device, commencing from the first unsuccessful installation attempt.
+For example, if open applications prevent the update from installing, the deadline is triggered from this initial failure.
+Neither the start of the deployment wave nor the update's release date influence this timeline.
 - If the deadline passes, a prompt is shown to the user, offering the option to close their applications now or postpone the installation.
 - Users can postpone the update installation three times for two hours each, before a final two-hour countdown is shown.
 If the deadline is around seven hours past already, users can postpone only once.
 - When the countdown reaches zero, the system saves open files, closes necessary applications, applies the update, and then reopens the applications and files.
 User downtime is less than five minutes.